Henry Honoré: Early life

 His paternal grandfather, Jean Antoine Honoré, was born in Paris, France from an old aristocratic family and was friends with Gilbert du Motier, Marquis de Lafayette, and moved to America in 1781, becoming a merchant prince and taking an active part in the establishment of Kentucky.

 Career

-In 1855, Honoré moved from Louisville to Chicago, Illinois and made his fortune in real estate.
+In 1855, Honoré moved from Louisville to Chicago and made his fortune in real estate.

 Honoré was responsible for the assemblage of lots and acreage along Dearborn Street, creating an office and commercial district.
 Honore St. (1832W) in Chicago is named after him.
 The Honoré Building, at Adams and Dearborn in downtown Chicago, was destroyed during the Great Chicago Fire.

 Personal life

 In 1846, Honoré married Eliza Jane Carr (1825–1906), the daughter of Capt.
 John Carr.
 Together, they had six children, including: